-Importing Entities will notify the Exporting Entity, Verizon Ireland Limited and the Senior Director, International Privacy if, when making a transfer under this policy, it has reason to believe that it is, or has become, subject to laws or practices that would prevent it from fulfilling its obligations under this Policy.
+this Policy.
 This will include changes in laws in a third country or a measure (such as a disclosure request) unless prohibited by law or a law enforcement authority (for example, in instances in which a Group Member is subject to a prohibition under criminal law to preserve the confidentiality of a law enforcement investigation).
 The same applies if the Exporting Entity has reasons to believe that an Importing Entity can no longer fulfil its obligations under this Policy.

 Upon verification of such notification, the Exporting Entity along with Verizon Ireland and the Senior Director, International Privacy will promptly identify appropriate measures (e.g. technical or organisational measures to ensure security and confidentiality) to be adopted by the Group Member(s) to address the situation.

-Group Members will monitor, on an ongoing basis, developments in the third countries to which they have transferred personal data that could affect the initial assessment of the level of protection carried out in accordance with Rule 15A and the decisions taken accordingly on such transfers.
+Group Members will monitor, on an ongoing basis, and where appropriate in collaboration with data importers, developments in the third countries to which they have transferred personal data that could affect the initial assessment of the level of protection carried out in accordance with Rule 15A and the decisions taken accordingly on such transfers.